slouchart/envwrapper/README.md

 This value takes precedence over any default value set for the underlying `os.environ` key.
-In the case of a 'proxied' envvar, though, the default value set at `os.environ` level takes precedence as illustrated in the sequence of code below
+In the case of a 'proxied' envvar, though, the default value set at `os.environ` level takes precedence as illustrated in the sequence of code below:

 ``` python
 >>> env = EnvWrapper(VAR1=EnvVar(default='foo', proxy='OS_VAR1'))